cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

 ## General Overview

-An air-cooled chiller consists of an evaporator, a compressor, condenser fans, and an expansion valve.The system produces chilled water through the basic refrigeration cycle.
+An air-cooled chiller consists of an evaporator, a compressor, condenser fans, and an expansion valve.
+The system produces chilled water through the basic refrigeration cycle.

 ## Air-cooled Chiller Components